Manuela-Sousa/java-serenity-bdd-cucumber/README.md

-# serenity_bdd_cucumber
+# Sample project to use Selenium tests with SerenityBDD, Cucumber and Java

-Sample project to use Selenium tests with SerenityBDD, Cucumber and Java
+This is a sample project to use Selenium tests with SerenityBDD, Cucumber and Java.